aybe/Quake/README.md

 Originally I'm a C# guy, so not exactly a C guru but I made my best to not screw things up :)

+This fork is targetting the Windows platform, at least for now.

 Your feedback is welcome (bugs, suggestions, etc).

 Good Quake-ing !